 More information about the project can be found in our fact sheet.
 If you would like additional information, please contact us at our dedicated project phone number at 888-530-2047 or UpperTwp-DennisTwpReliability@exeloncorp.com.

-We are committed to working closely with our customers and communities to address questions and minimize any potential impacts.
-We held meetings with the community in October 2019, November 2019 and January 2020 have updated our project based on the feedback from these meetings.
-If you would like additional information, please contact us at our dedicated project phone number 856-351-7690 or email address Wash-Glouc@exeloncorp.com.
+We are committed to working closely with our customers to address questions and minimize potential impacts throughout the project.
+We held a community open house in April 2023, where our project team answered questions and provided details regarding this reliability improvement project.
+We will continue to keep the community informed about our progress.
+More information about the project can be found in our fact sheet.
+If you would like additional information, please contact us at our dedicated project phone number 856-351-7690 or windportpowerconnect@exeloncorp.com

 Learn more about how the local energy grid works.